We work with more than 300 partners to bring you better travel deals

 Completely rebuilt after a major earthquake in 1960, Agadir is now the premier holiday destination in Morocco.
 The city itself continues to grow but, despite its large size, remains fairly easy to get around due to the New York-like grid system in place.
 Despite the hustle and bustle of the city, Agadir is primarily known as a world-class beach resort.
 Holder of the prestigious Blue Flag award, the city’s majestic main beach stretches along the coast for over 5 miles (8 km), the translucent waters of the Atlantic Ocean providing a welcome respite from the rays of the sun.
 The seafront promenade is constantly abuzz with bars, cafes and street traders adding to its vibrant nature.

 As a beach-oriented resort, most of the activities here are centred on the waterfront area.
-Just along from the beach, the Marina is a modern luxury complex consisting of chic eating establishments and designer stores selling international brands.
+If booking a flight to Agadir be sure to see the Marina, a modern luxury complex consisting of chic eating establishments and designer stores selling international brands.
 This symbol of modernity sits in complete contrast to the tranquillity of the old port area, where local fishermen ply their wares and life is lived at a slower pace.
-Although the vast majority of the city was rebuilt in 1960, a rare glimpse into Agadir's past can be enjoyed at the hilltop Kasbah.
+Although the vast majority of the city was rebuilt in 1960, a rare glimpse into Agadir’s past can be enjoyed at the hilltop Kasbah.
 Although only the outer wall of this historic citadel remains, its elevated position ensures that the views of the city and the coast are truly spectacular.